TheBetaM/CrateModLoader/README.md

 - Crash Nitro Kart - All PS2 (GC Not yet implemented)
 - Crash Twinsanity - All PS2
 - Crash Tag Team Racing - NTSC-U/PAL PS2 (PSP and GC not yet implemented)
-- Crash of the Titans - All PS2, All PSP - NOT YET IMPLEMENTED
+- Crash of the Titans - All PS2 (PSP and Wii not yet implemented)
-- Crash Mind Over Mutant - All PS2, All PSP - NOT YET IMPLEMENTED
+- Crash Mind Over Mutant - All PS2 (PSP and Wii not yet implemented)

 Crash Nitro Kart API by BetaM, ManDude and eezstreet.
 Crash Twinsanity API by NeoKesha.